NiryoRobotics/pyniryo/docs/source/setup/ip_address.rst

 Simulation or directly on the robot
 ----------------------------------------
-In this situation, the Robot is running on the same computer as the client, the IP Address will be the localhost address ``127.0.0.1``
+In this situation, the robot is running on the same computer as the client, the IP address will be the localhost address ``127.0.0.1``

 Direct Ethernet connection